wences-sanchez/Knowledge-Base/pages/Python Crash Course (highlights).md

 			- print(players[1:4])
 		- -
 		- -
-		- alphabetically #space
+		- alphabetically #ñspace
 		- -
 		- -
 		- Construct a list with the numbers: [1, 5] #card
 			- numbers = list(range(1, 6))
 		- -
 		- -
-		- Notice that reverse() doesn’t sort backward alphabetically; it simply reverses the order of the list: #space
+		- Notice that reverse() doesn’t sort backward alphabetically; it simply reverses the order of the list: #ñspace
 		- -
 		- -
 		- Another way of access to an element in a dict instead of indexes in square brackets #card
 			- For dictionaries, specifically, you can use the get() method to set a default value that will be returned if the requested key doesn’t exist.
 		- -
 		- -
-		- The PEP 8 guidelines for line length are not set in stone, and some teams prefer a 99-character limit. #space
+		- The PEP 8 guidelines for line length are not set in stone, and some teams prefer a 99-character limit. #ñspace
 		- -
 		- -
 		- keep in mind when writing your own for loops that you can choose any name you want for the temporary variable that will be associated with each value in the list.
-However, it’s helpful to choose a meaningful name that represents a single item from the list. #space
+However, it’s helpful to choose a meaningful name that represents a single item from the list. #ñspace
 		- -
 		- -
 		- How can you split a string in multiple lines? #card